-December 31, 2021 December 31, 2020
+December 31, 2023 December 31, 2022

-Audit fees (1) \$63,732 \$45,000
+Audit fees (1) \$160,928 \$60,732

-Tax preparation fees (3) \$3,000 \$17,250
+Tax preparation fees (3) \$47,589 \$nil

-Total \$66,732 \$62,250
+Total \$208,517 \$60,732

 - (1) "Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Company's consolidated financial statements.
 Audit Fees include fees for review of tax provisions and for accounting consultations on matters reflected in the financial statements.
 Audit Fees also include audit or other attest services required by legislation or regulation, such as comfort letters, consents, reviews of securities filings and statutory audits. - (2) "Tax Preparation Fees" include fees for all tax services other than those included in "Audit Fees" and "Audit-Related Fees".
 This category includes fees for tax compliance, tax planning and tax advice.
 Tax planning and tax advice includes assistance with tax audits and appeals, tax advice related to mergers and acquisitions, and requests for rulings or technical advice from tax authorities.
-On December 14, 2017, the Company completed a corporate reorganization transaction which saw the Company transfer its business to a new corporate entity with the same assets and liabilities, shareholders, name, board, and management.
-KPMG provided tax analysis of the reorganization.